Cross County Shopping Center: The Mall at Cross County

 The mall first opened in 1987 as Cross County Square and had different stores than today, such as Thriftway Drug, Finders Keepers, Crazy Eddie, plus various specialty stores and restaurants.

 Before 2009, the mall also hosted a Circuit City on the second floor.

 In 2010, Micro Center opened where the Circuit City was.

 Prior to 2017, the mall hosted a variety of stores and restaurants such as National Wholesale Liquidators, LensCrafters, Powerhouse Gym, GNC, Payless ShoeSource, Nail Pro, Pizza In The Square, Subway, Pretzel Time, and TCBY on the first floor, and Sports Authority, Kid City, Ideal Jewelers, and Sleepy's on the second floor.
 Before 2004, the mall also hosted a Kids "R" Us, which was the children's clothing chain owned by the Toys "R" Us brand.

 In 2017, it was announced that, as part of a $10,000,000 renovation to the mall, Century 21 would open a store which covered up the whole interior part of the mall, closing all of the previous tenants mentioned above.
 On September 10, 2020, it was announced that Century 21 would be closing all of its stores, including the Mall at Cross County location.
+In November 2022, Burlington opened a store in the space formerly occupied by Century 21.

 The National Wholesale Liquidators location, which was housed in a separate structure attached to the rest of the mall, closed in 2017 after a construction accident occurred when a front-loader fell through the unused portion of the roof parking deck on top of the store.
 The building was subsequently condemned and demolished, with plans to rebuild a new store.
 However, no timeline was disclosed for the construction of the new store, and as of 2021, the lot is still empty and construction has not begun.